 Component AS Level A Level

-• 30%
+Component Paper 1 (Multiple Chairs) 1 hour 30% 15%

 Paper 1 (Multiple Choice) 1hour 30% 15%

 Candidates answer 30 multiple choice

 questions on AS topics.

 There are 30 marks for this paper.
+700/ 250/

 Paper 2 (Structured Questions) 70% 35%

 1 hour 30 minutes

 Four structured questions on the AS Level

 syllabus content

 Question 1 on Financial Accounting

 (30 marks)

 Questions 2 and 3 on Financial Accounting

 (2 × 15 marks)

 Question 4 on Cost and Management

 Accounting (30 marks)

 Total 90 marks

 Paper 3 (Structured Questions) 3 hours 50%

 Paper 3 tests the additional content for the A

 Level, but also requires a knowledge and

 understanding of the AS Level content.

 Section A: Four structured questions on

 financial accounting

 (4 × 25 marks)

 Section B: Two structured questions on cost

-and management accounting $(2 \times 25 \text{ marks})$
+and management accounting (2 × 25 marks)

 Total 150 marks